moehami/pet-4/posts/llama-names.md

 ---
-title: "The Ultimate Guide to Cavapoo Dog Names: 100+ Adorable Ideas and Tips"
+title: "15+ Quirky Llama Names Paco & Luna"
-date: "2025-01-01"
+date: "2024-11-15"
-excerpt: "Find the perfect name for your Cavapoo!
-This guide offers 100+ adorable name ideas, tips for choosing, and inspiration to help you find the ideal match for your furry friend."
+excerpt: "Find the perfect name for your quirky llama!
+Explore our list of 15+ quirky and unique llama names, inspired by their playful personalities."
-readTime: "6 mins read"
+readTime: "11 min read"
 ---

 Here is a draft of a 2000-word blog article on llama names, incorporating the content requests that you provided me with: